nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Configuring_Dask-MPI_jobs.md

 While it is impossible to cover every possible scenario, the following guidelines should help with configuring the container correctly.

-1. Make sure that the Intel MPI version of the \"mpi4py\" package is installed with Dask-MPI
+1. Make sure that the Intel MPI version of the "mpi4py" package is installed with Dask-MPI
 2. The correct version of Python and the Intel MPI distribution need to be loaded at runtime.
-This can be achieved by, e.g., adding the following command to the \"%runscript\" section in the Singularity build recipe if a Conda environment is used:
+This can be achieved by, e.g., adding the following command to the "%runscript" section in the Singularity build recipe if a Conda environment is used:

 <!-- -->